Museums in Venice

 Venice is not exactly a cheap city, this also applies to the museums.
 Those who want to visit the important museums and some smaller exhibitions will quickly get rid of 100 euros for the entrance fee.
 If you have to pay for a whole family, you pay 200 euros and more only for the entrance fees.
 In addition, there are the costs for the journey, like the travel expenses for the expensive vaporetti (ferries), the only public means of transport in large parts of Venice.

-The details in the overview below, such as opening hours and admission prices, are mostly from 2017 or early 2018.
+The details in the overview below, such as opening hours and admission prices, are mostly from 2019 to early 2021.
 Many museums in Venice are closed on certain holidays (such as Christmas, 1 May or New Year), some are closed on Mondays.

 How many museums exist in Venice?